Clark Ervin: Law career

 Ervin has practiced law in the private sector in Houston twice, first with Vinson & Elkins from 1985 to 1989, and later with Locke, Liddell & Sapp from 1993-1995.
 Ervin is currently a partner in the Washington, DC law firm Squire Patton Boggs.

 Education

 Ervin graduated from The Kinkaid School in 1977, Harvard College in 1980, and Harvard Law School in 1985, all with honors.
 Between college and law school, Ervin studied Philosophy, Politics and Economics at Oxford as a Rhodes Scholar, earning a master's degree in 1982.

 Personal life

-Mr. Ervin is married to Carolyn A. Harris.
+Mr. Ervin is married to Carolyn A. Harris with whom he has a daughter, Callie.
 He is Episcopalian and a parishioner at St. John's Episcopal Church, Lafayette Square in Washington, D.C.

 Ervin gets the name "Clark Kent Ervin" from his brother, Art, after the Superman alter-ego.
 The brother suggested the name on his day of birth after noting the fact that he was born a month premature and his desire to survive amidst all odds.